Mr. Jester

 "Mr. Jester" is a science fiction short story by American writer Fred Saberhagen.
 It was first published in If, in 1966.

 Plot summary

-After a society without humor exiles their only comedian to the outskirts of the solar system, he becomes the only one who can save them from being destroyed by a Berserker.
+After a society without humor exiles their only comedian to the outskirts of the Solar System, he becomes the only one who can save them from being destroyed by a Berserker.

 Reception

 "Mr. Jester" was a finalist for the 1967 Hugo Award for Best Short Story.
+Galactic Journey noted thematic parallels with Harlan Ellison's "'Repent, Harlequin!'
+Said the Ticktockman", which had been published the previous month, but felt that Ellison's approach to the concept was preferable.